PACKAGE LEAFLET: INFORMATION FOR THE USER

 Clopidogrel

-Read this leaflet carefully before you start to take this medicine:
+Read all of this leaflet carefully before you start taking this medicine:

 Clopidogrel Almus belongs to a group of medicines called antiplatelet agents.
-Platelets are very small cells that are found in the blood, and they aggregate when the blood clots.
-Antiplatelet agents, by preventing this aggregation, reduce the possibility of blood clots (a process known as thrombosis) forming.
+Platelets are very small cells in the blood that help it to clot.
+Antiplatelet agents prevent platelet clumping, reducing the risk of blood clots (a process called thrombosis).

-Clopidogrel is administered to adults to prevent blood clots (thrombi) from forming in hardened blood vessels (arteries), a process known as atherothrombosis, and which can cause atherothrombotic effects (such as cerebral infarction, myocardial infarction, or death).
+Clopidogrel is given to adults to prevent blood clots (thrombi) in blood vessels (arteries) that have become hardened (a process known as atherothrombosis), which can lead to atherothrombotic events (such as stroke, myocardial infarction, or death).

-You have been prescribed clopidogrel to help prevent blood clots from forming and reduce the risk of these serious events because:
+You have been prescribed clopidogrel to help prevent blood clots and reduce the risk of these serious events because:

 Do not take Clopidogrel Almus 75 mg:

-If you think this may affect you, or if you have any doubts, consult your doctor before taking Clopidogrel Almus 75 mg.
+If you think any of these apply to you, or if you are unsure, consult your doctor before taking Clopidogrel Almus 75 mg.

 Warnings and precautions: